Love for Words — Thespian

 Do you consider yourself a Thespian?

-This Jacquée T. Writer in Residence featured Word is brought to you by Au Marché, the European Market.
+This Jacquée T. ‘Love for Words’ entry is brought to you by Au Marché, the European Market.

 *** Jacquée T. selects and schedules each featured Word in the spirit of writing, reading, and of improved expression.
 Love for Words sponsors support her schedule and selection as a whole, and the and fun spirit of this series.
 Please check out the links to sponsor websites, one link provided per word, and see how they may add pizzazz to your day.